We’re true Victorians now.

 Whale watching by Zodiac

-Guaranteed: The ride is almost as much fun as spotting whales!
+Guaranteed: The exciting three-hour ride is almost as much fun as spotting whales!

 You wear a warm full-flotation cruiser suit.
-You look like the “Michelin Man” (or Gal), but you’re toasty and comfortable zipping around outside in the open air!
+You look like the “Michelin Man” (or Gal), but you’re toasty and comfortable zipping through the water in the open air!

 Small coastal cruiser with heated cabin

-Or maybe you’d prefer going out on a covered coastal cruiser?
+Or maybe you’d prefer going out on a small, covered coastal cruiser?

 As the group size is limited to 12, the whale watching experience is fairly intimate and there’s lots of room on the boat to see the whales.

-Committed to responsible whale viewing, Five Star is a founding member of the Pacific Whale Watching Association.
+Committed to responsible whale viewing, Five Star is a founding member of the Pacific Whale Watch Association.

 Larger whale watching catamaran

-Another option is this five-hour whale watching adventure with Prince of Whales on a larger purpose-built whale watching vessel.
+Another option is this half-day whale watching adventure with Prince of Whales on a larger purpose-built whale watching vessel.
 The comfy power vessel has a heated inside cabin and two washrooms.

 You’re accompanied by an expert crew of three to four naturalist guides (as well as the captain, of course).